Irene1068/FireRisk/README.md

 ### How common/frequent:
 In North America alone, tens of thousands of structure fires and hundreds of wildfires threaten communities each year.
 ### Motivation:
 With a background in public safety and firefighting, I’ve seen how preventable many fire incidents can be.
+I also know that there are informal correlations between medical calls to emergency services and situations/lifestyles/behaviors that result in structure fires.

+My specific motivation is a conversation I overheard between two paramedic/firefighters.
+They had just responded to a medical call: patient they were called to treat had both physical and psychological challenges including living in a 'hoarder'  home.
+Homes with an excess of clutter, including papers or other flammable material, are very prone to fire.
+And so, as they got out of the ambulance at the fire station, one said rather sadly to the other, "Well, I know one structure fire we're going to be called to this summer."

+That paramedic/firefighters informal, experienced-based predictive analysis is something I would like to be able to instantiate at scale.
 Predictive analytics can save lives and resources.
 ### Importance:
 Fire prevention is often more cost-effective than response.
 Real-world impact could be immense—especially as climate change increases fire risks.
 ## Data and AI Techniques